jessepav/lacygoill-wiki-backup/C/C.md

 For better performance and accuracy.

-Arithmetic on `float` numbers may be slower than arithmetic on `int` numbers.
+Arithmetic on `float` numbers might be slower than arithmetic on `int` numbers.

 Also, the  value of  a `float` variable  is often just  an approximation  of the number that was stored in it.
-If you store `0.1`  in a `float` variable, you may later  find that the variable has a value such as `0.09999999999999987`, because of rounding error.
+If you store `0.1` in a `float` variable, you might later find that the variable has a value such as `0.09999999999999987`, because of rounding error.

 ##